An Introduction to Digital Cameras and Photography Pt 2

 (Do this on your computer or tablet).

-That's what I did with the photo with the flower up above.
 See how cropping improves the original image (a fresco on the wall of the Palazzo Medici Riccardi in Florence):